pjinsun37/travel-optimizer/README.md

 Our optimization model aims to (in order of priority):
 - Minimize travel time: Using Google Maps API, the optimizer ensures efficient route planning.
-- Maximize overall satisfaction: The final itinerary balances cost and enjoyment scores.
+- Maximize overall satisfaction: In terms of review scores

 While also considering:
 - Constraints on budget, time windows, travel duration, and enjoyment scores.